 Scenario 1 favors land-based wind technologies to meet emission-free targets while Scenario 2 favors a blend of land-based wind and solar.
 By 2040, Scenario 1 builds approximately 45 GW of DEFR generation capacity while Scenario 2 builds 27 GW.
 For reference, today's New York fossil fleet totals approximately 26 GW.
-The large amount of DEFR capacity in Scenario 1 results from a 35% higher peak load forecast than Scenario 2 despite having a 13% lower annual energy demand in 2040.
-Both scenarios result in significant DEFR capacity by 2035, but it is important to note that the lead time necessary for development, permitting, and construction of DEFR power plants was not evaluated as part of this study and may not be achievable.
+The large amount of DEFR capacity in Scenario 1 is driven by a 35% higher peak load forecast than Scenario 2 despite having a 13% lower annual energy demand in 2040.
+Both scenarios include significant DEFR capacity by 2035, but it is important to note that the lead time necessary for development, permitting, and construction of DEFR power plants will require action much sooner if this timeline is to be achieved.